evnu/doctest/README.md

     %% ```

 Here, the generated function ends after calling `another_function()`.
-As this is a proof-of-concept, edge cases like are considered undefined behaviour.
+As this is a proof-of-concept, edge cases like this are considered undefined behaviour for now.

 ## Some Requirements